dridi/cashpack/tst/README.rst

 -------------

-There are no unit tests in cashpack, and yet the library had a decent coverage of 90% at the time of the writing of this documentation.
-That would be some average of lines of code, functions and branches coverage if that even means anything.
+There are no unit tests in cashpack, and yet the library had a decent coverage of 90% at the time of the writing of this documentation's first revision.
+That would be some average of lines of code functions and branches coverage if that even means anything.
 The code coverage of a test suite doesn't even necessary reflect the quality of the tests.

 It's just a numbers game and some kinds of *wossname* coverage are quite hard to quantify, like for example the infinite possibilities of decodable input,